KMohZaid/KMohZaid.github.io/README.md

 * **Client-Side Templating** - Allows for easy customization and maintenance.
 Tempaltes can be found in the `/templates/` directory.

-* **Mobile Friendly** - page elements automatically adjusts based on screen width using a responsive web design.
+* **Mobile Friendly** - Page elements automatically adjust based on screen width using a responsive web design.

 * **Dynamically List Blog Titles** - Automatically list blog titles by reading data from the site's RSS feed or a separate JSON data file.
 See source code at the bottom of `/index.html` for more.
 <br>